apache/mynewt-core/docs/os/modules/sensor_framework/sensor_driver.rst

 A sensor device driver package may optionally implement a sensor device shell command that retrieves and sets sensor device information to aid in testing and debugging.
-While the sensor framework `sensor shell command </os/modules/sensor_framework/sensor_shell.html>`__ reads sensor data for configured sensor types and is useful for testing an application, it does not access low level device information, such as reading register values and setting hardware configurations, that might
+While the sensor framework :doc:`sensor shell command <../os/modules/sensor_framework/sensor_shell>` reads sensor data for configured sensor types and is useful for testing an application, it does not access low level device information, such as reading register values and setting hardware configurations, that might